-- Residents of B.C.; or - Have been placed in another province under a Ministry of Children and Family Development (MCFD) or Delegated Aboriginal Agency (DAA) Interprovincial Placement Agreement; - Studying full- or part-time at a B.C. public post-secondary institution; the Native Education College or one of 10 approved trades training providers (see below for a full list of eligible institutions); - Between the ages of 19-26 (inclusive) or - 17 or 18 years of age, and have graduated from high school and are no longer in care of MCFD: and - Formerly in any B.C.
-MCFD or DAA Legal Status or Ministry of Social Development and Poverty Reduction Child in Home of Relative program for at least 24 months or 730 days (consecutive or accumulated in any combination). - MCFD Legal Statuses refer to and include the following, consecutive or accumulated in any combination pursuant to the Child, Family and Community Service Act (the Act) regarding student eligibility for the Provincial Tuition Waiver Program:
+- B.C.
+Resident or have been placed in another province under a Ministry of Children and Family Development (MCFD) or Delegated Aboriginal Agency (DAA) Interprovincial Placement Agreement. - Studying full- or part-time at a B.C. public post-secondary institution; the Native Education College or one of 10 approved union-based trades training providers (for a full list of eligible institutions, please visit the StudentAid BC website). - Between the ages of 19-26 (inclusive) at the time of tuition waiver application, or - 17 or 18 years of age, and have graduated from high school and are no longer in care of MCFD; and - Formerly in any B.C.
+MCFD or DAA Legal Status or Ministry of Social Development and Poverty Reduction Child in Home of Relative program for at least 24 months or 730 days (consecutive or accumulated in any combination).

+MCFD Legal Statuses refer to and include the following, consecutive or accumulated in any combination pursuant to the Child, Family and Community Service Act (the Act) regarding student eligibility for the Provincial Tuition Waiver Program:

-- Extended Family Plan pursuant to section 8 of the Act; - Interim Custody Order with a Director pursuant to section 35(2)(a) of the Act (or equivalent); - Interim Custody Order with person other than a parent pursuant to section 35(2)(d) of the Act; - Temporary Custody Order with a Director pursuant to section 41(1)(c) of the Act (or equivalent); - Temporary Custody Order with a person other than a parent pursuant to section 41(1)(b) of the Act (or equivalent); - Permanent Transfer of Custody Order with person other than a parent pursuant to section 54.01 or 54.1 of the Act; - o Youth Agreement pursuant to section 12.2 of the Act; - o Voluntary Care Agreement pursuant to section 6 of the Act; - o Special Needs Agreement pursuant to section 7 of the Act; - A Continuing Custody Order with a Director pursuant to sections 41(1)(d), 42.2(4)(d), 42.2 (7), 49(4), 49(5) or 49(10) of the Act; - o Adoption of a child following placement by a Director of adoption (child formerly in care under the CFCSA, Adoption Act or Infants Act); - o Under the Personal Guardianship of a Director pursuant to the Infants Act; - o Under the Personal Guardianship of a Director of adoption under the Adoptions Act.
+- o Extended Family Plan pursuant to section 8 of the Act; - Interim Custody Order with a Director pursuant to section 35(2)(a) of the Act (or equivalent); - Interim Custody Order with person other than a parent pursuant to section 35(2)(d) of the Act; - Temporary Custody Order with a Director pursuant to section 41(1)(c) of the Act (or equivalent); - Temporary Custody Order with a person other than a parent pursuant to section 41(1)(b) of the Act (or equivalent); - Permanent Transfer of Custody Order with person other than a parent pursuant to section 54.01 or 54.1 of the Act; - Youth Agreement pursuant to section 12.2 of the Act; - Voluntary Care Agreement pursuant to section 6 of the Act; - Special Needs Agreement pursuant to section 7 of the Act; - A Continuing Custody Order with a Director pursuant to sections 41(1)(d), 42.2(4)(d), 42.2 (7), 49(4), 49(5) or 49(10) of the Act; - Adoption of a child following placement by a Director of adoption (child formerly in care under the CFCSA, Adoption Act or Infants Act);

+- o Under the Personal Guardianship of a Director pursuant to the Infants Act; - Under the Personal Guardianship of a Director of adoption under the Adoptions Act.